Zwart en Wit Rembrandt tulip (1780), oil on 23ct gold on copper, 10x15cm

-Every year I purchase several varieties from between 1595 and 1850 and plant them in my garden (October/November).
+Every year I purchase several varieties from the Hortus and plant them in my garden (October/November).
 I then paint series of paintings when the flowers surface, which is from late February onwards.
 I keep a photo library as well which I use to ensure accuracy of the varieties when painting tulips the rest of the year.
 I paint the tulips on fine linen or wood panel and since recently also on silver and 23ct gold (see image).

 Tulips grown in my garden:

 17th C technique and pigments

 I paint my tulips using the classical painting method which was commonly used during the 17th Century in Holland: dead-colouring followed by colour including glazes.
 I use the pigments of that time as well: vermilion, madder lake, lead-tin yellow, stil de grain/schietgeel, lapis lazuli, blue verditer, smalt, malachite, Mt Amiata sienas, Cyprus umbers, Cassel earth, lead white and lead white with chalk, and bone black.
 Some of these historical pigments are not lightfast or prone to discolouration and therefore used in line with comments published in 17th C contemporary, and modern academic literature.